aridjayarecipes/cutesrecipes.web.app/content/post/1897-easiest-way-to-prepare-super-quick-homemade-salmon-bellies-braised-in-sweet-soy-and-ginger.md

 1. Add a splash of veg oil to a large nonstick pan on medium-high heat.
 Add the ginger and fry for 1 minute.
 Add the garlic and fry another 1 minute.
 1. Lay the fish into the pan in a single layer, on top of the ginger and garlic.
 Let cook 2 minutes, then add the soy sauce and water.
 Turn the heat down the medium-low.
 Cover and let simmer for 10 minutes.
 1. Remove the cover.
-Give the pan a shake to make sure nothing&#39;s sticking.
+Give the pan a shake to make sure nothing's sticking.
 Add a few grinds of freshly cracked black pepper, as well as the sugar and Maggi sauce.
 Let cook uncovered for 5 minutes, basting the sauce over the fish regularly.
 Do not flip the fish.
 Serve with a sprinkle of green onions.

 Crispy griddled flatbread/ sweet ginger balsamic gastrique.
 Taiwanese style sliders made with braised pork belly, candied peanuts, pickled cucumber, cilantro stuffed in steamed lotus buns.
 Natural chicken breast slices wok simmered in sweet soy.
 Served with baby bok choy, shiitake.
 How to cook salmon bellies Salmon bellies are always left at the bottom of the store freezers. · The BEST Asian Low-Carb/Keto recipe for Salmon Belly.